Shooting the “19” leveled

 3. PC Nikkor 19mm PC-E f4E ED tilt and shift (made in Japan by Nikon), Nikon F mount, full electronic contacts, 12mm shift, 97 degree FOV unshifted, 67.3 mm image circle diameter, 115.3° x 64.6° FOV shifted horizontally! (equals 12mm lens on FX) Nano Crystal & Fluorine Coatings , 2 asphericals & 3 ED elements, independent tilt and shift rotation, +/-7.5 ° tilt, +/-12mm shift, 885gr., Haida 150mm filter adapter available, barrel lens-collar available from iPhoto w Arca mount, lens price 3250 – 3800€.

 Alle lenses have pro and cons.
 The Nikon and the Laowa seem to be sharper at the extreme edges than the Canon , when shifted all lenses need to be stopped down to f8 or even f11 to get to “excellent” in the shifted edges, the Laowa has no tilt option, the Canon has a reputation of very soft extreme corners when shifted with some discussions hinting towards an degradation process that is responsible for the focus decalibration – however this could be also a problem with only specific samples of the 17mm – hinting again towards higher sample variations and low quality control? (refocusing is needed for the shifted images).
 With the Laowa some reports indicate some decentering with some samples of the lens (left side is sharp while right is soft etc.).
 For the Nikon and the Laowa there exists a lens-barrel tripod adapter for parallax-free panorama shifting (you basically shift the camera not the lens – this avoids parallax offsets).
 The Canon and the Nikon have electronic contacts, the Laowa sends no metadata/EXIF – just nothing – to the camera and shifting is only 11 mm whereas Canon and Nikon do 12mm, the original non-R Laowa had bad bokeh, the R-Version with 14 blades has a nice sunstar and better bokeh.
-The Nikon has the best coatings and works best from the three when you are directly shooting into the sun, the Laowa is the widest – if you need an ultra wide the Laowa might be it but it flares more pronounced than the other two.
+The Nikon has the best coatings and works best from the three when you are directly shooting into the sun, the Laowa is the widest – if you need an ultra wide the Laowa might be it but it flares more pronounced than the other two (update 24: the 10mm Laowa is available – but without shifting).
 The Nikon seems to have the edge when it comes to corner sharpness but very close with the Laowa that is much wider.

 If you never use the tilt feature and dont need lens EXIF data, go for the Laowa (but check sharpness of your sample), if tilt is important go for the Canon or the Nikon.
 The Nikon is the most expensive, the Laowa is the widest and the cheapest.
 From the ergonomics point of view I believe the Nikkor is the best, it just has the right smooth focus ring dampening and the twist knob for the shifting is just perfectly set up.
 The Laowa might be the best solution if you need an extra wide shift lens.
 It is the widest shift lens available on the market right now (2023) with fully shifted 125 degree field of view.
 However having no electronic contacts means you have no EXIF data or aperture values about pictures from this lens in your database later (if not manually setup the lens-type in-camera).